A Kampfgruppe 126 has been identified (12/6/40). It is probably connected with Fliegerdivision I.

 At least three authors have written about the shooting down of KGr.
 126’s Oblt.
 Helmut Lorenz in November 1940, suggesting that at the time he was engaged in the first operational torpedo trials with the He 111.
 In fact his first sorties had taken place at least three months earlier.

-Kampfgruppe 126's composition and location to British attention in a signal of 16 June mentioning that the unit had 26 He 111 based at Marx in Niederscachsen, North Germany.
+Kampfgruppe 126's composition and location had come to British attention in a signal of 16 June mentioning that the unit had 26 He 111 based at Marx in Niederscachsen, North Germany.
 As early as 8 July 1940 the aerodrome of Lanvéoc-Poulmic was allocated for use by a Küstenfliegergruppe.
 It measured 1100 x 1200 metres, had four hangars and was considered suitable for all types of aircraft; known to the Luftwaffe as Brest-Süd, it was given Field Post Number L 33679.
 A week later a message giving out call-signs and code groups offered “reason to believe that KGr.
 126 might be carrying out operations” against Britain.
 On the 22nd came a cluster of signals about an Fw 200 from KG 40 and four He 111s of KGr.
 126 arriving in Lanvéoc to take on fuel for an operation (later cancelled).
 Orders for a KG 40 mission from Brest during the night of 23/24 July mentioned that KGr.
 126’s zone went “as far as Objective 30” and some of its aircraft landed at Lanvéoc early on the 24th (all times GMT):

 02.55 1J+KH [sic: probable error for 1T+KH]

 At least one more KGr.
-126 machine was present because it was announced that 1T+BK would probably leave the airfield that night.
+126 machine was present because it was announced that 1T+BL would probably leave the airfield that night.
 Midway through the afternoon, 9.
 Fliegerdivision asked Lanvéoc for weather reports every 90 minutes, deciding at 18.15 hrs. that conditions were too bad for an operation known as »Domino« to proceed.
 He 111 1T+HL was still at Brest on the afternoon of the 26th.

 The first sign of what later proved to be torpedo operations from Lanvéoc came on 28 July when the control tower reported that 1T+BH with Oblt. zur See Lorenz aboard had set off on an operation early that morning and had returned by 12.30 hrs.
 At 15.45, Lorenz sent a report on his mission to KG 40 in Oldenburg.
+Orders had also been given for him to report to 9.
+Fliegerdivision.
+Meanwhile, word was given that an altermative airfield in Western Frnace was to be prepared for KGr.
+126 and Oberleutnant August Weil was appointed Kommandant of Brest-Lanvéoc and Poulmic.

 On the 6th, Lorenz was again kept from operating by the weather and reported that for the next few days the moon’s phase would be unsuitable anyway.
 On 7 August, a three-strong party of mine testers arrived and torpedo technicians were among those ordered to assist them.
 Next evening, Lorenz again reported that he had not operated (unnecessarily since he had already explained that there would be a hiatus).
 On the 9th he advised that in the target area the moon currently went down at 22.03 hrs. but he expected to be back in action within a night or two.